mikeizbicki/cmc-csci143/caveat_tasks/culture.md

 ## Task

+You must read my [programmer-english essay](https://github.com/mikeizbicki/programmer-english).

-You must earn 4 points by watching/reading the shows/books below.
+You also must earn 4 points by watching/reading the shows/books below.
 Each point should take at most 2 hours to complete, so you should be able to finish this task in under 8 hours.